ACCIDDA/influpaint/docs/workflows/training.md

     Get the results for this step directly from the [Zenodo reproducibility archive](start-here.md#reproducibility-archive).

     The archive contains the selected `i868::m_U500cRx1224::ds_30S70M::tr_Sqrt::ri_No::3000.pth` checkpoint and training-loss tables under `analysis/`.
-Its README documents the saved run and dataset.
+The [Zenodo archive README](../reproducibility/README.md) documents the saved run and dataset.
 The generated batch workflow uses MLflow run IDs; to load a standalone checkpoint directly, use the `-m` option described in step 5 or the operational notebook in step 9.

 ## 1. Understand what defines a candidate